 Program Entry Requirements

 This program is open to anyone who has at least one year’s worth of on-the-mat yoga experience.
 The program is fully accredited by the Yoga Alliance and students are able to register as an RYT200 upon completion.
 Students pursue this program for a wide range of reasons, often not looking to actually teach yoga upon completion.
 Program entrants may be looking to engage in meaningful self-discovery, fill in gaps in yoga philosophy understanding, forge connections between asana and creative work and/or spiritual devotion, and/or find a community of fellow seekers who will support the student in moving closer to his/her soul’s purpose.

 The 200-Hour program consists of 12 modules (Module descriptions below).
 Beginning January 2017, the entire program will be offered in TWO nine day intensives.
-The Wild Roots immersion (offered in January 2017 and October 2017) is foundational and must be taken first; it covers basic teaching methodology, yogic history, physical body anatomy, Reiki Level I/II training and subtle body anatomy, and 54 asana corresponding to the elements of Earth, Water, and Fire.
+The Wild Roots immersion (offered in October 2017) is foundational and must be taken first; it covers basic teaching methodology, yogic history, physical body anatomy, Reiki Level I/II training and subtle body anatomy, and 54 asana corresponding to the elements of Earth, Water, and Fire.

 8am-6pm each day.
 Email us for a detailed registration packet, preparatory reading, tuition agreement/payment plan options, and recommendations for accommodations.